desktop/desktop/docs/process/writing-release-notes.md

 Good ol' [Fixed], the bread and butter of release notes.
 We use this to indicate that something was broken but now it's not!

 This should be used to describe what was done and how the behavior has improved, not what was wrong.
-For example:
+For example, we might say this:

 ```
 [Fixed] Keep conflicting untracked files when bringing changes to another branch - #8084
 ```

-but **not** this
+but **not** this:

 ```
 [Fixed] Conflicting untracked files are lost when bringing changes to another branch - #8084